Maximum Entropy Differential Dynamic Programming: Simulations

+We test on a 3D quadcopter with states $x = [p_x, p_y, p_z, \Psi, \theta, \phi, v_x, v_y, v_z, p, q, r]\T \in \Rb^{12}$ and controls $u = [f_t, \tau_x, \tau_y, \tau_z]\T \in \Rb^4$.
+We refer readers to \cite{sabatino2015quadrotor} for a full description of the dynamics.
 The task is to reach a target on the other side of four spherical obstacles set up in a square pattern.
 A suboptimal local minima is present in the intersection of all four obstacles in the center which only \ac{MME-DDP} is able to consistently escape from, as shown in the third row of \cref{fig:sims:2d_state_trajs}.